vacp2p/rfc/content/docs/rfcs/38/README.md

 # Appendix A: Alvaro's Exposition of Glacier

-We present Alvaro's notion of Glacier, adorned with suitable edits that attempt to preserve the original flavor of the exposition.
+In this appendix, we present Alvaro's original notion of Glacier, adorned with suitable edits that attempt to preserve the original flavor of the exposition.

 ## Phase One: Querying

 A node selects `k` nodes randomly from the complete pool of peers in the network.
-This query is can optionally be weighted, so the probability of selecting nodes is proportional to their weight.  [[Explain weighting needs]].
+This query is can optionally be weighted, so the probability of selecting nodes is proportional to their

 Node Weighting
 $$